bjin01/autoapi/README.md

 * The program automates api calls with your desired input parameters and values, including api url, username, password etc. Higher security as the file should be root user rw only.
 * the program can use output from previous api call to be used as input for the next api call.

-__For example: Call-A ouptuts list of serverid, Call-B need serverid to find installable patches and returns a list of patches and finally the last Call-C will use the list of serverid and list of patches to schedule installation jobs.__
+__Example: Call-A ouptuts list of serverid, Call-B need serverid to find installable patches and returns a list of patches and finally the last Call-C will use the list of serverid and list of patches to schedule installation jobs.__ (see sample-configs/patch-active-systems-in-group.yml)

 ## Prerequisites:
 * SUSE Manager 4.0.x (tested)
 * go 1.14 (from packagehub for sles15sp1)

-## 3rd party go-lib needed:
+## For developers: 3rd party go-lib needed:
 ```cd $GOPATH```
 * Download the xmlrpc lib from my repo which is a fork.
   ```go get github.com/bjin01/go-xmlrpc```